coatesap/day-rate-expense-generator/README.md

 up per project, and creates expenses for any of those that exceed your `MIN_HOURS` setting.

 ## Setup
+1. Make sure you have added an Expense Category in Harvest called "Day Rate"
 1. Copy `.env.example` to `.env`
 1. Create a Personal Access Token over at https://id.getharvest.com/developers and add the details to your `.env` file
 1. `yarn install`